Note:

 In addition to the user interface clients ArcGIS Pro and Map Viewer Classic, raster analysis services are also accessible through ArcGIS REST API.

 Distributed raster analysis can be performed using a large suite of individual raster service tasks such as image services, raster analysis tasks, and ortho mapping tasks.
-The image processing tasks can be executed and results persisted by using the Generate Raster analysis task.
+You can run the image processing tasks and the results are persisted by using the Generate Raster analysis task.
 This task uses a well-defined raster function JSON object as input and performs analysis based on the function definition.
 You can either directly use the system's built-in raster function supported by ArcGIS REST API or create your own custom raster models.

 Developers can use raster function objects for distributed raster analysis processing and storage of distributed output.